-- Anchor point: Anchorages used for attachment of Personal Fall Arrest equipment must be capable of supporting at least 5,000 pounds per employee attached, or must be designed and used as follows: - As part of a complete personal fall arrest system which maintains a safety factor of at least - Under the supervision of a qualified person. - Employer should look to the manufacturer's instructions or the recommendations of a registered professional engineer for proper installation.
-[1926.502(d)15)] - Residential PFAS full body harness: A full body harness distributes the force of the fall over the thighs, pelvis, waist, chest, and shoulders. - Body belts have not been allowed as part of an arrest system since January 1998. - Residential PFAS Full Body Harness-Connector/Lanyard - Snap hooks must be locking type.
-[1926.502(d)(5)] - Never hook two snap hooks together unless designed for that purpose.
-[1926.502(d)(6)] - Residential personal fall restraint system: Although the standard does not mention personal fall restraint systems, OSHA has previously stated that it accepts a properly utilized fall restraint system in lieu of a personal fall arrest system when the restraint system is rigged in such a way that prevents the worker from being exposed to the fall hazard. - Fall restraint can be a body belt or full body harness. - Must be tied off so that the worker cannot go past the unprotected side or edge, no matter where the work is on the walking/working surface. - Lanyards should be adjustable to take up slack when workers move about. - Residential fall protection program Other methods: - Employers also have the option of having workers work from scaffolds (in compliance with Subpart L), ladders (in compliance with Subpart X) or aerial lifts (in compliance with 1926.453) instead of complying with 1926.501(b)(13). - Now we all know the first principle of mishap prevention is to "eliminate" the hazard whenever possible.
+1 2 Residential Personal Fall Arrest Systems - 3 4 5 Anchor point: Anchorages used for attachment of Personal Fall Arrest equipment must be capable of supporting at least 5,000 pounds per employee attached, or must be designed and used as follows: 6 7 As part of a complete personal fall arrest system which maintains a safety factor of at least two 8 9 10 11 Under the supervision of a qualified person.
+Employer should look to the manufacturer's instructions or the recommendations of a registered professional engineer for proper installation.
+[1926.502(d)15)] 12 13 14 15 16 17 18 Residential PFAS full body harness: A full body harness distributes the force of the fall over the thighs, pelvis, waist, chest, and shoulders.
+Body belts have not been allowed as part of an arrest system since January 1998.
+Residential PFAS Full Body Harness-Connector/Lanyard Snap hooks must be locking type.
+[1926.502(d)(5)] Never hook two snap hooks together unless designed for that purpose.
+[1926.502(d)(6)] 19 20 21 22 23 24 25 26 Residential personal fall restraint system: Although the standard does not mention personal fall restraint systems, OSHA has previously stated that it accepts a properly utilized fall restraint system in lieu of a personal fall arrest system when the restraint system is rigged in such a way that prevents the worker from being exposed to the fall hazard.
+Fall restraint can be a body belt or full body harness.
+Must be tied off so that the worker cannot go past the unprotected side or edge, no matter where the work is on the walking/working surface.
+Lanyards should be adjustable to take up slack when workers move about.
+27 28 29 30 31 32 33 34 35 36 37 38 Residential fall protection program - Other methods: Employers also have the option of having workers work from scaffolds (in compliance with Subpart L), ladders (in compliance with Subpart X) or aerial lifts (in compliance with 1926.453) instead of complying with 1926.501(b)(13).
+Now we all know the first principle of mishap prevention is to "eliminate" the hazard whenever possible.
 If you can't eliminate it, you then have to minimize its effect.
-We cannot eliminate working at heights in construction, but using ladders, scaffolds and aerial lifts can help employers eliminate some falls from six feet or higher. - Working at heights cannot be eliminated, but there are ways to minimize exposure to falls.
-Assemble as many parts of the building as possible on the ground. - Properly assembled and braced IAW the manufacturer's instruction and the BCSI guide - Flying pre-assembled structures into place will minimize worker exposure to fall - Do as many things on the ground as possible - Some contractors are even pre-positioning portions of the guardrail system on the ground - Pre-installed fall protection
+We cannot eliminate working at heights in construction, but using ladders, scaffolds and aerial lifts can help employers eliminate some falls from six feet or higher.
+Working at heights cannot be eliminated, but there are ways to minimize exposure to falls.
+Assemble as many parts of the building as possible on the ground.
+Properly assembled and braced IAW the manufacturer's instruction and the possible.
+39 40 41 BCSI guide Flying pre-assembled structures into place will minimize worker exposure to fall hazards 42 43 44 45 Do as many things on the ground as possible Some contractors are even pre-positioning portions of the guardrail system on the ground Pre-installed fall protection 40 47 48 Residential Fall Hazards - Prevention 49 50 Fall Protection Plan 50 51 52 53 54 55 If an employer can demonstrate that conventional fall protection is infeasible or presents a greater hazard, the employer shall develop and implement a fall protection plan that complies with 1926.502(k).
+The employer bears the burden of establishing that it is appropriate to implement a fall protection plan for a particular workplace situation.
+[1926.502(k)] 56 57 58 The fall protection plan must meet all of the following requirements.
+The plan must be written.
+The plan must be site-specific.